Bruce McNall

-Bruce Patrick McNall (born April 17, 1950) is an American former Thoroughbred racehorse owner, sports executive, and convicted felon who once owned the Los Angeles Kings of the National Hockey League (NHL) and the Toronto Argonauts of the Canadian Football League (CFL).
+Bruce Patrick McNall (born April 17, 1950) is an American former sports executive, and convicted felon who once owned the Los Angeles Kings of the National Hockey League (NHL) and the Toronto Argonauts of the Canadian Football League (CFL).

+Career

 McNall claimed to have made his initial fortune as a coin collector, though Metropolitan Museum of Art director Thomas Hoving claimed he smuggled art antiquities as the partner of Robert E. Hecht.
 In the 1980s McNall produced several Hollywood movies, including The Manhattan Project and Weekend at Bernie's.

 McNall bought a 25 percent stake in the Kings from Jerry Buss in 1986, and bought an additional 24 percent in 1987 to become the team's largest shareholder.
-He was named team president that September, and purchased Buss' remaining shares in March 1988.
-He then shocked the sports world on August 9, 1988 when he acquired the NHL's biggest star, Wayne Gretzky, along with Marty McSorley and Mike Krushelnyski, from the Edmonton Oilers for Jimmy Carson, Martin Gelinas, three first-round draft choices and US$15 million.
-McNall raised Gretzky's annual salary from less than $1 million to $3 million, which, in turn, triggered a dramatic rise in NHL salaries throughout the 1990s.
+He was named team president that September, and purchased Buss's remaining shares in March 1988.

-In 1992, McNall was elected chairman of the NHL Board of Governors—the league's second-highest post.
+In 1992, McNall was elected chairman of the NHL Board of Governors, the league's second-highest post.

-In 1991, McNall, Gretzky and actor/comedian John Candy purchased the CFL's Toronto Argonauts.
-Prior to the 1991 season, McNall enticed Raghib "Rocket" Ismail away from the National Football League by signing him to a four-year contract for a then-unheard-of $18.2 million.
-Although Ismail led the Argonauts to the 1991 Grey Cup championship, he returned to the U.S. after two seasons in Toronto.

 At one point, he also owned the finest copy of the most expensive baseball card, Honus Wagner's 1909 T206 card.

-Thoroughbred racing

-McNall also owned Thoroughbred race horses and in 1990 won France's most prestigious race, the Prix de l'Arc de Triomphe, with the colt Saumarez.
-He also owned a 50% interest in Trempolino when the French colt won the Prix de l'Arc de Triomphe in 1987.
-He was also a partner with Wayne Gretzky in the colt Golden Pheasant who won races in Europe as well as the Arlington Million in the U.S. and the Japan Cup at Tokyo Racecourse.

-Decline

 In December 1993, McNall defaulted on a $90 million loan, and Bank of America threatened to force the Kings into bankruptcy unless he sold the team.
 He sold controlling interest in the Kings in May 1994 and resigned as chairman of the board of governors, though he still remained as president and governor of the Kings for a time.

-Shortly afterward, he granted an interview to Vanity Fair in which he admitted smuggling many of his prized coins out of foreign countries.
+In early 1994, he granted an interview to Vanity Fair in which he admitted smuggling many of his prized coins out of foreign countries; his admissions led to the shutting down of his numismatics firm, Numismatic Fine Arts, that year by the FBI (including seizure of computers and printed documents from NFA's offices in the Century City office complex).
 His claim of graduating from the University of Oxford was also debunked.

+Later that year, McNall sold the Argos to league television partner TSN in May 1994, a sale delayed by John Candy's death that March.
+The team had lost several million dollars over four years, and McNall concluded he could not justify those losses as an absentee owner 3,000 miles away.